California association of neurological surgeons

 January 31, 2021

-I would like to once again remind all CANS members of their Annual Dues commitment.
-Many of us use the CANS Annual Session registration opportunity as the time where we pay our outstanding and/or 2021 CANS dues to allow us to register.
-This year we will not be having a formal CANS Annual Session, and will also miss the opportunity this year to for significant income for our operational budget from our Annual Session.
-Thus, this year it is extremely critical that every member take the time to follow this hyperlink to our CANS website and pay our CANS annual dues https://cans1.org/membership-renew/.
-I would ask every CANS member to please do this right now as you are reading this in order to help our organization remain fiscally healthy going forward.
+I would like to once again remind all CANS members of their 2021 Annual Dues commitment.
+Many of us use the CANS Annual Session registration opportunity as the time where we pay our outstanding CANS dues to allow us to register.
+This year we did not be have a 2021 formal CANS Annual Session, and as a result, many members missed this opportunity this year.
+We derive a significant income for our operational budget from our Annual Session which did not occur.
+Thus, this year it is extremely critical that every member take the time to follow this hyperlink to our CANS website and pay our CANS annual dues https://cans1.org/membership-renew/ I would ask every CANS member to please do this right now as you are reading this in order to help our organization remain fiscally healthy going forward.
 This is extremely important, and your participation and support of our organization is greatly appreciated!

 Please stay safe everyone.
 Please support CANS and the CMA, they are fighting for you.
-All the best, and Happy New Year!
+All the best!

 Mark Linskey, MD